Part 3: Observing Techniques

 Third magnitude stars twinkling at the zenith when looked at directly indicate the worst seeing.
 First magnitude stars that do not twinkle even when 70° from the zenith (or 20° above the horizon) indicate potentially very good seeing, especially if that condition holds around large areas of the horizon.
-(Typically, seeing varies with compass direction at low visual angles.)
+(Typically, seeing varies with azimuth at low visual angles.)

 When there are multiple sources of turbulence, the larger amplitude (surface layer and geographic) turbulence will mask the quicker and less visible high altitude turbulence.
-High altitude, high frequency turbulence may not be visible at all to the naked eye: stars that appear absolutely steady to the naked eye can appear to be a boiling hive of speckles in a telescope.
 Discrimination can be improved with binocular observation, which will suppress the low frequency variations in brightness and show the high frequency variation more clearly.

-The upshot is that twinkling is a poor method for assessing high frequency, high altitude turbulence and mixed turbulence, but is generally a reliable indicator of low frequency surface and orographic turbulence.
+The upshot is that twinkling is a poor method for assessing high frequency, high altitude turbulence and mixed turbulence, but is generally a useful indicator of low frequency (usually ground, low altitude and orographic) turbulence.
 By itself it signals momentary conditions that can easily change, but combined with an understanding of local weather conditions and diurnal cooling patterns, it can be sufficient to indicate whether it is worthwhile to set up for the evening.

-Once a telescope has been set up or an observatory opened for work and the instrument has sufficiently cooled down, the most effective way to assess seeing by means of a telescopic image.
-For that purpose a scale of seeing evaluation is valuable.
+Once the telescope has been set up or an observatory opened for work and the instrument has sufficiently cooled down, the most effective way to assess seeing is by examining a telescopic star image.
+For that purpose various scales of seeing have been developed.